JohnVonNeumann/terminal_blog-py/README.md

 * My implementation of the blog_id is incorrect, so I want persistent blog_id's so that if say, Joe Bloggs has a blog, he always has the same blog_id, that way, searches can be run against the blog_id and all posts can be returned, I think I can do this with uuid, so perhaps i create a uuid using author name as the hash seed, ill give it a crack.

 * Fixed up the blog_id search and created a persistent blog_id that is built from author param input on the build of a new post class instance.
 And it works!

+* When creating methods, if we add _blahblahmethod() to the front of the method, we create a private method that is only able to be called by the class in which they were created.